dehezhang2/Notes/machine learning/machine learning.md

   $y\in\ \{0,1\}$ 0: "Negative Class"; 1: "Positive Class"

-* Why not use linear rexgression? : It is easily affected by noisy points
+* Why not use linear regression? : It is easily affected by noisy points

 --------